mahmoud/calver/entries/overview.md

 Different software projects use different systems for versioning, but some common practices have emerged.
 Numeric, decimal point separation, e.g., *3.1.4*, is all but given.
-Another common versioning pattern to emerge involves incorporating a time-based element, usually part of the release date, into the version.
+Another common versioning pattern incorporates a time-based element, usually part of the release date, into the version.

 This date-based approach has come to be called Calendar Versioning, or **CalVer** for short.